worksome/sdk-php/README.md

 ## Change log

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.
+Please see [GitHub Releases](https://github.com/worksome/sdk-php/releases) for more information on what has changed recently.

 ## Testing